panzi/mediaextract/README.md

 ### Examples

-Extract .wav, .aif and .ogg (might actually be .flac, .opus or .ogm) files from the file `data.bin` and store them in the `~/Music` directory.
+Extract .wav, .aif and .ogg (might actually be .ogg, .opus or .ogm) files from the file `data.bin` and store them in the `~/Music` directory.

 	audioextract -f wave,ogg -o ~/Music data.bin